Find stats on top websites

 Impactful Policy Frameworks

-This ongoing Food and Drug Administration (FDA) program aims to streamline the regulatory review process for software as a medical device (SaMD) by assessing the quality of a company's software development and maintenance.
+This program aimed to create a streamlined regulatory pathway for software as a medical device (SaMD) by assessing the quality and organizational excellence of the software developer, rather than scrutinizing individual products extensively.

 Transform Your Ideas into Action in Minutes with WaxWing